ouhoy/verdeShopServer/README.md

 VerdeShop is a full-stack e-commerce platform built using Vue.js, Spring Boot, Tailwind CSS, TypeScript, and H2 database.
 It offers a comprehensive set of features for both customers and administrators, providing an intuitive and seamless shopping experience.

+## Demo

+Check out the live demo of VerdeShop at [verdeshop.onrender.com](https://verdeshop.onrender.com/) to explore its features and functionalities.

 ## Features

 - **Product Management**: Admins can easily add, edit, and remove products from the catalog.